nbicocchi/learn-java-core/assets/slides/P2 - Java Multi-Threading.md

 **Synchronized** is used to protect resources that are accessed concurrently.
 Only one thread at a time can access.
 The modifier **synchronized can be applied either to a method or an object**.

-Every object in Java has ONE built-in lock.
-Entering a synchronized non-static method means getting the lock of the object.
+Every object in Java has ONE built-in lock. **Entering a synchronized non-static method means getting the lock of the object**.
 If one thread gets the lock, all other threads have to wait to enter ALL the synchronized methods until the lock is released (the first thread exits the synchronized method).

 ```
 public synchronized void doStuff() {